 The preceding list isn't exhaustive.
 If your design has other resources that will impact the number of available IP addresses, accommodate those addresses.

 This architecture is designed for a single workload.
 For multiple workloads, you might want to isolate the user node pools from each other and from the system node pool.
 That choice results in more subnets that are smaller in size.
-Also, the ingress resource might be more complex, and as a result you might need multiple ingress controllers that requires extra IP addresses.
+Also, the ingress resource might be more complex, and as a result you might need multiple ingress controllers that require extra IP addresses.

 For the complete set of considerations for this architecture, see AKS baseline Network Topology.